 University of California at Santa Cruz, B.A.

 Numerous published opinions evidence Robin James’ extensive appellate experience.
-Ms. James has drafted countless party and amicus curiae briefs, petitions for writs of mandate and supersedeas, responses to writ petitions, and appellate motions.
+Indeed, she has drafted countless party and amicus curiae briefs, petitions for writs of mandate and supersedeas, responses to writ petitions, and appellate motions.
 Additionally, she advises clients and lawyers during the trial phase to optimize their positions in the appellate forum.

-Ms. James also has experience in the various levels of administrative law, including significant expertise in administrative mandamus proceedings and appeals stemming from these actions.
-She also represents clients in quasi-judicial administrative hearings.
-Ms. James drafts client positions and other communications to be presented to regulatory agencies.
+Ms. James also has experience in administrative law, including administrative mandamus proceedings and appeals stemming from these actions.
+Likewise, she represents clients in quasi-judicial administrative hearings, and drafts client positions and other communications to be presented to regulatory agencies.
 Her regulatory/administrative law clients include publically-funded entities charged with delivering services to Californians with developmental disabilities under the Lanterman Developmental Disabilities Services Act, insurance agents and brokers, and insurance companies.

-Ms. James has represented numerous major domestic and foreign insurers, as well as insureds, in insurance coverage and bad faith disputes.
-She has litigated and advised clients on many types of policies, including commercial general liability, commercial property, jewelers block, commercial and personal auto, homeowners, errors and omissions, and directors and officers liability policies.
+In addition, Ms. James has represented numerous major domestic and foreign insurers, as well as insureds, in insurance coverage and bad faith disputes.
+In that vein, she has litigated and advised clients on many types of policies, including commercial general liability, commercial property, jewelers block, commercial and personal auto, homeowners, errors and omissions, and directors and officers liability policies.

 Ms. James earned her J.D. from Loyola Law School, Los Angeles, and graduated Order of the Coif (Top 10%).
-While in law school, Ms. James was a staff member and note and comment editor of the Loyola of Los Angeles Law Review and a member of the St. Thomas More Law Honor Society.
-She received an American Jurisprudence Award in Remedies.
-Ms. James earned her B.A. in Philosophy from the University of California at Santa Cruz.
+While in law school, Ms. James was a staff member and note and comment editor of the Loyola of Los Angeles Law Review, a member of the St. Thomas More Law Honor Society, and she received an American Jurisprudence Award in Remedies.
+Ms. James was awarded a B.A. in Philosophy from the University of California at Santa Cruz.

 She has also completed numerous courses at the Gemological Institute of America and has a GIA Diamonds Certificate.